 9. Pillars of Hercules

-The Pillars of Hercule hare fantastic limestone rock formations in the English Harbor area.
+The Pillars of Hercule are fantastic limestone rock formations in the English Harbor area.
 It’s also one of the most popular spots among divers and snorkelers.
 In fact, it’s a great place in Antigua where you can spot tropical fish, sea turtles, and stingrays.

-This popular destination for snorkeling is in fact included in different tours, including one where you will leave from Galleon bay and will be swimming with a sea scooter that propels you through the water.
+This popular destination for snorkeling is in fact included in different snorkeling tours, including one where you will leave from Galleon Bay and will be swimming with a sea scooter that propels you through the water.
 I would prefer to swim and enjoy the calm of the sea but I understand the fun of this tool.